-When a child is demonstrating a significant cause for concern or their learning need is more complex and persistent than can be met by the interventions already put in place, statutory assessment will be considered.
+When a pupil is struggling to function adequately during the school day on a lesson-by-lesson basis, requires constant support to access a flexible and responsive timetable planned to meet specific outcomes agreed by specialist practitioners/outside agencies, parents and school staff, statutory assessment will be considered.
 The EHC Plan incorporates all information about the child from birth to 25.
 All parties, including health and other agencies involved with the child contribute to this plan.
 If a Statutory Assessment is required the school, in consultation with the child, parents and outside agencies, will submit reports for consideration by the Local Authority's Provision Panel.